udaysharma1501/Uday-s-Goal-Setter-App/README.md

 3. to install the project dependencies - both the dependencies as well as the devDependencies (list available in package.json) - run npm init in the terminal of root directory
-4. request to get your id address temporarily added in the whitelist of my atlas mongodb server ip address list - mail me your ip address at udaysharma1501@gmail.com
+4. '0.0.0.0/0' being added as an ip in my whitelist provides access to all ips 4.1. request to get your ip address permanently added in the whitelist of my atlas mongodb server ip address list - mail me your ip address at udaysharma1501@gmail.com
 5. run
       npm run dev
    in root directory terminal to (concurrently must be installed to simultaneously run client and server) run the app in your opened broswer